 Of course, in our modern day these very things have largely been realized.
 In fact, I noticed that when my own son watched Star Wars on DVD a few years ago, he was not amazed by much of anything technological—some of that probably seemed pretty realistic to him.
 He was mesmerized instead by the fast flying ships, light saber fights, and fun action scenes.
 We live in a world where technology advances at such a mind-boggling pace that we hardly have time to stop and be amazed by it.
 We feel this today particularly in the area of “social media” such as Facebook, Twitter, MySpace, and just plain ol’ texting.
 We are (supposedly) more connected with each other, more in touch with each other, more often communicating with each other, than ever before.

-But, as I think about my son’s future, and even about life in the modern day, I have to ask the simple question: What effect does “social media” and youtube marketing technology have on the way we view church?
+But, as I think about my son’s future, and even about life in the modern day, I have to ask the simple question: What effect does “social media” have on the way we view church?
 What effect does it have on the way we conceive of life in the body of Christ?
 Of course, much of social media is positive.
 And the church has used this technology to advance the cause of Christ.
 Moreover, I cannot miss the irony of writing about the effects of technological forms of communication on my own website!
 Nevertheless, I do have some concerns—and so should you.
 Here are a few characteristics of a “Facebook culture” that we certainly need to reckon with as believers: